Annual meeting of the CAA commission of nature protection and alpine spatial planning in Bolzano

 It also opens perspectives for the next AlpWeek.

 As developed in the conclusions, ambitious political strategies must be developed, to find convincing solutions to the challenges faced by the Alpine society.
 These can be developed from the initiatives of civil society and of local and regional administrative bodies, then further promoted through co-operation and networking.
 This will require a political and social dialogue, as sought by various alpine stakeholders, amongst which the Alpine Convention, the Alpine Space programme and numerous civil society organisations.
 With its open character and highly differing exchange opportunities, the AlpWeek offered a chance for such a dialogue.

-Here the link to the video which illustrates the special cooperation of the alpine networks.
+Here the link to the video which illustrates the special atmosphere of the AlpWeek. .